tmsaavedra/wateringsystem/README.md

 Later decided to add a BME280 Sensor, it reads humidity, temperature and atmosferic pressure and a rain sensor (Aquaflow DP13) that will help me get more data for the automation and also for another home automations I could use.

+The automation is really simple, you can check the "rega_oliveiras.yaml"

 # Parts Used
 (I will put links to the parts but im not associated with any of these brands or shops, its just to show the specific parts used)